ianchblair/CBUS_DC_Controller/README.md

 Attributions: Based on work for Arduino by Martin Da Costa and John Purbrick (MERG)

-CBUS Interface is incomplete, but is based on the C++ library of Duncan Greenwood (MERG) For MERG see http://MERG.org.uk
+CBUS Interface is incomplete, but is based on the C++ library of Duncan Greenwood (MERG) For MERG see http://MERG.org.uk, and CANCMDDC2, John Fletcher et al, also MERG.

 License: This work is licensed under the: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit: http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.